Student Loan Information

 Federal Direct Parent Loan (PLUS)

 Annual available amount: Cost of attendance minus other aid.
-Repayment of principal and interest (fixed at 6.41%) begin 60 days following the final disbursement.
+Repayment of principal and interest (fixed at 7%) begins on the day of the final disbursement.
+Parents have a choice of repayment plans.
 A PLUS borrower can defer repayment while the student is enrolled at least half time.
 Interest that accrues during these periods will be capitalized if not paid by the borrower.

 Qualifications: Parent must be credit worthy, as determined by the credit check performed by the U.S. Department of Education.